AbiShanna/ope/README.md

 # Getting started

-This quick reference guide shows how to leveraging this repo to customize the [source-to-image](https://github.com/openshift/source-to-image) jupyter notebook builder image for OpenDatahub JupyterHub.
-This branch creates a fedora based s2i builder image for the jupyter container that takes the [textbook content](https://github.com/jappavoo/UndertheCovers) and generate a new image which can be deployed in ODH environment.
+This quick guide to leverage this repo to customize the [source-to-image](https://github.com/openshift/source-to-image) jupyter notebook builder image for OpenDatahub JupyterHub.
+This branch creates an ubuntu based s2i builder image for the jupyter container that takes the [textbook content](https://github.com/jappavoo/UndertheCovers) and generate a new image which can be deployed in ODH environment.

 >**_Note:_** This container is only a template and does not contain the textbook content.